Falcons–Panthers rivalry: 2000s

 In 2002, the Falcons and Panthers were moved to the NFC South along with the Tampa Bay Buccaneers and New Orleans Saints, adding intensity to the rivalry.
 Coming off their Super Bowl appearance in 1998, the Falcons began dominating the Panthers during the early 2000s.
 By the end of the 2004 season, Atlanta had won 9 of 10 meetings in the decade, with Carolina's only win coming during the year of its Super Bowl appearance in 2003.
 A notable game occurred in 2004, when the Falcons came back to beat the Panthers with a Michael Vick rushing touchdown followed by an interception of Jake Delhomme by the Falcons defense to set up the game-winning field goal.
 By 2007, the Panthers made it more even, sweeping the Falcons for the first time since 1997 in 2005, but were still 2–6 at home against Atlanta.
 Overall, the Falcons won 13 of 20 games in the series during the 2000s.

 2010s

-By 2011, Matt Ryan had long taken over at quarterback for the Falcons after Vick was involved in a dog-fighting scandal in 2007.
-The Panthers drafted Auburn quarterback Cam Newton first overall that year after 2010 draft pick Jimmy Clausen was an inadequate replacement for Jake Delhomme.

 During the last week of the season, the Panthers and Falcons faced each other in a must-win game for the NFC South division title and playoff berth.
 Despite Atlanta winning earlier in the season, Carolina handily won this game 34–3, becoming just the second team in NFL history to clinch a division title with a losing record at 7–8–1.

 In week 16 of the season, the Panthers came into Atlanta with a perfect 14–0 record as opposed to the Falcons' 7–7 record.
 Many anticipated the Falcons, who had started 6–1, but then went 1–7, would lose as they had two weeks earlier, when they lost 38–0.
-The Falcons however shocked the Panthers and beat them with a final score of 20–13.
-Only the Falcons and the Denver Broncos in Super Bowl 50 beat the Panthers that season.
+The Falcons, however, shocked the Panthers and beat them with a final score of 20–13.